Running Socks: A Complete Guide

 About the Author

 Colleen Greene, PT, DPT – Colleen earned her Doctorate in Physical Therapy from Duke University School of Medicine in 2004.
 She is a residency trained Board Certified Clinical Specialist in Women’s Health and a LANA-Certified Lymphedema Therapist.
-She holds her Running Coach Certification from RRCA, Personal Training Certification from NASM, and is a Golf Fitness Specialistronovare physical therapy and wellness from NASM.
+She holds her Running Coach Certification from RRCA, Personal Training Certification from NASM, and is a Golf Fitness Specialist from NASM.
 She is the owner of Renovaré Physical Therapy and Wellness, as well as co-owner of Pace Yourself Running Co.
 Her clinical practice focus is in pelvic health rehabilitation, spine, and neurology.
 Colleen is a casual ultramarathon runner, mom to six goofy pets, two silly kids, and wife to one amazing husband.
 She enjoys talking, breathing, and writing about all things running.